OpenAppsRecon/demo/OpenRecon/Readme.md

 1. Make sure you have setup Python development environment.
 If not, refer to the instructions from https://github.com/OpenAppsRecon/demo for guidance on setting up the Python development environment.

 2. Download the Siemens raw data converted to Python NumPy format from https://github.com/OpenAppsRecon/demo/tree/main/OpenRecon/raw.npy.
+   (If already downloaded as part of the entire GitHub repo, then this step is not needed)

 3. Download the sample Python file for performing a reconstruction from https://github.com/OpenAppsRecon/demo/tree/main/OpenRecon/recon_nparray.py.
+   (If already downloaded as part of the entire GitHub repo, then this step is not needed)

 4. Execute the sample program nparray-call.py from https://github.com/OpenAppsRecon/demo/tree/main/OpenRecon/nparray-call.py.
 <BR>The expected output: